 This program is aimed at providing part-time jobs on campus for financially eligible students, allowing them to earn money to help pay educational expenses.
 This program encourages community service and work, related to courses of study.
 Eligibility is determined by completing the FAFSA (Free Application for Federal Student Aid).

 The program is set up on a “work and earn” basis.
 The Financial Aid Office awards a budgeted dollar amount for the school year depending upon financial need as determined by the financial aid application (FAFSA).
 There is limited funding available under this program each school year.

-Request a work-study award.
-(Requesting an award does not guarantee you will be eligible to receive work-study)
+Students can request a work-study award by completing the work-study request form.
+(Please Note: Requesting an award does not guarantee you will be eligible to receive work-study)